 In the Ashland-Bayfield area, approximately 34% of the Lake Trout harvested in 1985 were wild fish.
 By 2006, the percentage had risen to over 90%.
-Consequently, stocking in the Apostle Islands area was discontinued.
-However, sea lamprey-related fish mortality remains an obstacle to complete rehabilitation.
+Consequently, stocking in the Apostle Islands area was discontinued, and the population has been restored.